tienanr/docurift/README.md

 5. Get open API spec: http://localhost:9877/openapi.json and Postman Collection: http://localhost:9877/postman.json

+6. Check the local folder for `analyzer.json` file, which is persisted every 10 seconds while analyzer is running, the next analyzer run wil pick up any stored state.
+For docker usages, add proper mount to expose `analyzer.json` to load persisted state.

 ## Configuration

 DocuRift uses a YAML configuration file to control its behavior.
 Here's the complete configuration reference: